dotnet-ad/Assetxport/README.md

 ## Under the hood

-The tool uses [SkiaSharp](https://github.com/mono/SkiaSharp) the resize all images.
+The tool uses [SkiaSharp](https://github.com/mono/SkiaSharp) to resize all images.

 ## Contributions